 SUMA provides information, connections, training, and tools to make you more effective.
-We understand the time, energy and effort it takes to keep an urban municipality running smoothly, and we are here to help.
+We understand the time, energy, and effort it takes to keep a municipality running smoothly, and we are here to help.
 Your membership gives you a team of dedicated, passionate people in your corner; we focus on things so you don't have to.

 We build connections and partnerships, not only with the federal and provincial governments, but also with other organizations.
-By engaging others, we bring strength and numbers to the side of urban Saskatchewan.
+By engaging others, we bring strength and numbers to the side of hometown Saskatchewan.
 We've developed partnerships with groups such as the Urban Municipal Administrators' Association of Saskatchewan and the Saskatchewan Parks and Recreation Association, and we are always working to make the list longer.

-We provide information and research in lots of different ways, from traditional communication like an email newsletter (Urban Update) and printed magazine (Urban Voice), to an online presence that includes a website and social media accounts.
-We are quite proud of www.suma.org, which not only houses all our communication material, it also brings you (to name but a few):
+We provide information and research in lots of different ways, from traditional communication like an email newsletter (Municipal Update) and printed magazine (Municipal Voice), to an online presence that includes a website and social media accounts.
+Our website www.suma.org not only houses all our communication material, it also brings you (to name but a few):